wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 These are identified in WAMP using *Uniform Resource Identifiers* (URIs) [@!RFC3986] that MUST be Unicode strings.

-> Note: When using JSON as WAMP serialization format, URIs (as other strings) are transmitted in UTF-8 [@!RFC3629] encoding.
+> When using JSON as WAMP serialization format, URIs (as other strings) are transmitted in UTF-8 [@!RFC3629] encoding.

 *Examples*